- Top

 Substantial Harmonization in the IP Rights System

 The standardization of patent application forms, usage of the same prior arts, and standardization of the examination criteria and the undertaking of simultaneous examinations achieve substantial harmonization.
-As a first step, it seems important to use and approve the results of examinations carried out by patent offices in Japan, Europe and the U.S.

-JIPA is aiming to form a world IP user federation in order to encourage cost reductions for patent applications and create substantial harmonization.
-In this regard, since February 2004, JIPA has held several meetings with the non-governmental organizations in Europe and the U.S. As the result of those meetings, we handed in resolution the standardization of application forms to hte Trilateral Patent Offices two years ago.
-As the next step, we are now consulting on "One Search " with them.
+In order to encourage cost reductions for patent applications and create substantial harmonization, since 2004, JIPA has held the several meetings with the non-governmental organizations in Europe and the U.S. As the result of those meetings, we handed in the resolution of the standardization of application forms, i.e. Common Application Format(CAF), to the Trilateral Patent Offices(JPO, USPTO, EPO) five years ago.
+We are now consulting on "Common Citation Document(CCD)", which will standardize the describing method of cited references in the Trilateral Patent Offices, and the harmonization of patent classification, with them.